puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 ## URL to a proxy .pac file (ProxyPacUrl)
->Edge Update 1.3.21.81 and later
+>Microsoft Edge Update 1.3.21.81 and later

 ### Description
 Allows you to specify a URL for a proxy auto-config (PAC) file.

-If you enable this policy, you can specify a URL for a PAC file to automate how Edge Update selects the appropriate proxy server for fetching acular website.
+If you enable this policy, you can specify a URL for a PAC file to automate how Microsoft Edge Update selects the appropriate proxy server for fetching acular website.

 This policy is applied only if you have specified manual proxy settings in the \'Choose how to specify proxy server settings\' policy.